Try Semrush

 Now that you have a topic, it’s time to get started on your post.

-And I have great news:
+And here’s the great news:

 You don’t need to start from scratch, suffer from writer’s block, or stare at a blank white screen.

-#1: Expanded List Post
+Template #1: Expanded List Post

 What It Is

-A regular list post… but better.
+A regular list post.
+But better.

-List posts are a blogging mainstay.
-And for good reason: they’re a collection of bite-sized tips that people can use to get a specific result.
-The issue is: traditional list posts usually leave out key details.
+They’re a collection of bite-sized tips that people can use to get a specific result.

 Regular list posts

-But the Expanded List Post is completely different.
+The Expanded List Post is completely different.

 With the Expanded List Post, you give LOTS of detail about each item on your list.